premiscale/pass-operator/README.md

 While this approach to secrets management on Kubernetes is more technically challenging, the advantage is that we don't have to rely on a 3rd party SaaS platform like Vault, Doppler, or Infisical, et al. to hold our secrets.
 The benefits these platforms do provide, however, is better user and access management.

-That said, I will acknowledge that this approach swims against the DevSecOps tide in that it requires you to store your secrets in Git, a practice that's typically forbidden.
+That said, I acknowledge that this approach swims against the DevSecOps tide in that it requires you to store your secrets (albeit encrypted) in Git, a practice that's often discouraged and typically forbidden at most organizations.

 ## How it works